xixixao/convex-hosting/README.md

 ## Development

-First terminal window:
+First terminal window (pushed to the deployment):
 `npx convex dev`

-Second terminal window:
+Second terminal window (takes the files produced by Remix and wraps them in the JS file we serve from):
-`chokidar build.mjs 'src/**/*' -c "zx build.mjs"`
+`chokidar build.mjs 'app/**/*' -c "zx build.mjs"`

+Third terminal window (builds the served files from React sources):
+`npx remix watch`

 ## Setup